grahameger/Euchre/README.md

 **What this is not**
  - Secure.
 I wouldn't run it on a publicly accessible server.

+**Working Task List**
-Currently working on Game Logic.
+ - Finish and test Game Logic.
+ - Write Front-end
+ - Write JSON library.
+ - Write HTTP server.